The smallest mono-unstable convex polyhedron with point masses has 8 faces and 11 vertices: Proof of the main result

 \subsection{A dimension-free view}

 Another look at the explicit form of the $Q_i$ matrices from \eqref{eq:Q-concrete} reveals a surprising fact.
-Since for every real symmetric matrix, the eigenvalues of $A \kron I_d$ are the same as the eigenvalues of $A$, only the multiplicities of the eigenvalues differ, the matrix is positive definite if and only if $\sum_{i=1}^m c_i (E_{ii} - E_{ij_i}/2 - E_{j_ii}/2)$ is positive definite.
+Since for every real symmetric matrix, the eigenvalues of $A \kron I_d$ are the same as the eigenvalues of $A$, only the multiplicities of the eigenvalues differ, the matrix is positive definite if and only if $\sum_{i=1}^m c_i (E^V_{ii} - E^V_{ij_i}/2 - E^V_{j_ii}/2)$ is positive definite.
 That is to say, our approach of using Lemma \ref{lem:certificate} to prove the infeasibility of the sytem \eqref{eq:shadow} can only work if the system \eqref{eq:shadow} has no solution \emph{for any dimension $d$}.
-Although we are mainly concerned with 3-dimensional polyhedra, this means that we have also shown that no mono-unstable polyhedra with fewer than 11 vertices exist \emph{in any dimension} (stated in the Introduction as Corollary \ref{thm:main-theorem-high-dim}).
+Although we are mainly concerned with 3-dimensional polytopes, this means that we have also shown that no mono-unstable polytopes with fewer than 11 vertices exist \emph{in any embedding dimension} (stated in the Introduction as Corollary \ref{thm:main-theorem-high-dim}).

-It is important to note that the converse is not true: our proof technique will fail (a simple infeasibility certificate $c$ in Corollary \ref{cor:SDP} will not be found) if a mono-unstable polyhedron with $V$ vertices exists in \emph{any} dimension $d$, but this failure does not immediately reveal the dimensions $d$ for which a polyhedron or any other solution to the system \eqref{eq:shadow} exists.
+It is important to note \revision{(also from the S-lemma's point of view, referred in the end of Section 1)} that the converse is not true: our proof technique will fail (a simple infeasibility certificate $c$ in Corollary \ref{cor:SDP} will not be found) if a mono-unstable polytope with $V$ vertices exists in \emph{any} dimension $d$, but this failure does not immediately reveal the dimensions $d$ for which a polytope or any other solution to the system \eqref{eq:shadow} exists.
 In particular, it is not difficult to show that for $d=1$ the system \eqref{eq:shadow} does not have a solution for any $V$ and any choice of $j_2,\dots,j_V$.
 Yet, our technique can only prove this for $V<11$, since for dimensions $d\geq 2$ a solution exists.

 On the same note, following the idea of \citet{Dawson1985}, a simple perturbation argument makes it clear that if for some choice of $d$, $V$, and $j_i$ there exists a strictly feasible solution to \eqref{eq:shadow} that corresponds to the vertices of a convex polyhedron, then the same is true for the same choice of $V$ and $j_i$ in all higher dimensions.
 Since a mono-monostatic convex polygon with $11$ vertices was recently constructed by \citet[Figure~1]{h0gomboc}, this proves the existence of a mono-unstable $0$-skeleton with $11$ vertices in all dimensions $d \in \{2,\dots,11\}$.